SRvSaha/CoWinVaccineSlotFinder/README.md

 > **NOTE:** _**Please make sure [these changes](#configuration-changes) are done in [Config file `appsettings.json`](#configuration-changes) before running the Software**_

 ### DISCLAIMER

+#### *__DUE TO LATEST CHANGES IN THE API ACCESS POLICY BY [MoHFW](https://www.mohfw.gov.in/pdf/CoWINAPIGuidelinesFinal240521.pdf), THERE WILL BE NO MORE COMMITS/CONTRIBUTIONS/RELEASES/MAINTENANCE IN THE PROJECT.
+THE PROJECT HAS BEEN PUT ON INDEFINITE HOLD.
+GRATEFUL TO EVERY CONTRIBUTORS, SUPPORTERS, USERS THAT WE COULD HELP YOU IN THE CRISIS.
+EVEN THOUGH YOU MAY STILL USE THE APP, WE ADVISE NOT TO MISUSE IT, OTHERWISE YOU MIGHT FACE LEGAL ISSUES.
+USE IT AT YOUR OWN RISK__*

 > **NOTE:** _Please go through the [Disclaimer](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/DISCLAIMER.md), [End User Lisence Agreement](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/EULA.md) & the [Privacy Policy](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/PRIVACYPOLICY.md), proceed further only if you accept the [Terms and Conditions](https://github.com/SRvSaha/CoWinVaccineSlotFinder/blob/master/T&C.md) to use the Application/Software_